Beer Bongs With Dave Grohl!

 A few weeks later we decided to let Kemble write his solo in advance and wow, he killed it!
 If you get a chance listen to Juliette And The Licks “Smash And Grab” and you’ll hear what I’m talking about.

 FULL DISCLOSURE: I was quite buzzed and blurry during these events so the story may differ slightly depending on who you talk to.
-Please leave a comment or message me if you this entertained you!
+Please share if this entertained you!